ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 entry: [
 	require.resolve( 'regenerator-runtime/runtime.js' ),

-	// your entries...
+	// Your entries...
 ]
 ```

 <info-box>
 	This setup ensures that the source code is transpiled to ES5.
 However, it does not ensure that all ES6 polyfills are loaded.
-Therefore, if you would like to, for example, give [bringing IE11 compatibility](https://github.com/ckeditor/ckeditor5/issues/330) a try make sure to also load [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/).
+Therefore, if you would like to, for example, give [bringing IE11 compatibility](https://github.com/ckeditor/ckeditor5/issues/330) a try, make sure to also load [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/).
 </info-box>

 <info-box>
-	The [`babel-preset-env`](https://github.com/babel/babel-preset-env) package lets you choose the environment which you want to support and transpiles ES6+ features to match that environment's capabilities.
+	The [`babel-preset-env`](https://github.com/babel/babel-preset-env) package lets you choose the environment that you want to support and transpiles ES6+ features to match that environment's capabilities.
 Without configuration it will produce ES5 builds.
 </info-box>